KanNinChun/cpp_Clock/README.md

 Done!
 When it finished the job, it will be closed automatically

 /* Important! */
-It is based on 24- hour o'clock
+It is based on 24- hour o'clock<br />
-Please Enter 13 instead of 1 , 14 instead of 2 ....
+Please Enter 13 instead of 1 , 14 instead of 2 ....<br />
-Minutes Enter 1 instead of 01 is fine
+Minutes Enter 1 instead of 01 is fine<br />
 /* Important! */

 ## Source